|Nutrition Facts (per serving)|

 - 1/2 teaspoon dried marjoram

-- 4 strips cooked bacon (fried or baked, diced*)
+- 4 strips cooked bacon (diced)

-- 2 cups diced turkey
+- 2 cups turkey (diced)

 - 2 cups half-and-half, milk, or light cream

-- kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper, to taste

-- Bring the pot to a boil over medium heat.
+Bring the pot to a boil over medium heat.
 Turn the heat down to low, cover the pot, and simmer for about 20 minutes, or until the vegetables are tender.
 Add the mixed vegetables and simmer for 5 minutes longer.

-- Add the diced cooked bacon, cubed turkey, and mushrooms to the pot; continue cooking over low heat for about 5 more minutes.
-Add the milk, half-and-half, or light cream.
-Taste and add kosher salt and freshly ground black pepper, to taste.
+Add the diced cooked bacon, cubed turkey, and mushrooms to the pot; continue cooking over low heat for about 5 more minutes.

 Continue cooking until the soup is hot and just begins to simmer again.

-- Serve the soup with crackers or crusty rolls and a tossed green salad.
+Serve the soup with crackers or crusty rolls and a tossed green salad.

-*To cook the bacon in the oven, heat the oven to 375 F. Line a rimmed baking pan with foil.
+- To cook the bacon in the oven, heat the oven to 375 F. Line a rimmed baking pan with foil.
 Place a rack in the pan and arrange the strips of bacon on the rack.
 Bake for about 25 to 30 minutes, or until crisp.
 Drain on paper towels and then dice for the recipe.